datascience65a-glitch/bpd-overtime-analysis/README.md

    - Linear Regression with $R^2$ score = 0.709 and mean absolute error:$4420.76
 - There are shape value explainers also added to visualize which inputs are important thereby affecting the output.
 Additionally clustering was done among officers using KMeans based on pay patterns .
 We have also summarized the clustering analysis.

+Testing with 2023 data
+The Cleaned_data_test which is cleaned dataset of Employee Earnings Data (2023)

 ## Codes:
 - Boston_Police_Overtime.ipynb explains the data preprocessing and cleaning part.
 It also visualizes distribution of regular pay for different apartments using bar and pie plots.This code uses employee_earnings_report_2024.csv and creates cleaned_police_overtime_data.csv.